 Note that I am not saying that early hominid groups got together and killed the dominant male so that they could migrate.
 Migration would have been a necessity forced on them, but groups that did get rid of their alpha male would have been more likely to survive than groups that didn’t and this could have driven hominid evolution.

 First of all, why was migration so important?
-The last six million years were years of ice ages alternating with shorter warmer ages.
+The last three million years were years of ice ages alternating with shorter warmer ages.
 The ice ages have dominated, and during times of glaciation the African Equatorial Rainforest has shrunk and more open environments of desert, savannah, and grasslands have grown.
 When glaciers are at their maximum they lock up tremendous amounts of fresh water.
 The amount of ice locked up in Greenland and Antarctica could raise the level of the world’s oceans about 250 feet if it all melted away.

 If, at times of maximum glaciation, there was less fresh water available, then there would be less water in lakes, rivers, and the oceans.
 Bipedalism, the ability to walk on the two hind-legs, would have given the first hominids an advantage in finding good sources of water over years and decades, and generations.